 In CY 2018, the number of Medicaid beneficiaries receiving any SUD treatment increased to 23,160, up from 19,969 in CY 2017, a 16.0% increase.
+During this same time period, the Medicaid demonstration population grew by 12.6%.
 There were mixed trends in the number of beneficiaries receiving SUD treatment at different ASAM levels of care in the pre- and post- waiver period.
-The second ASAM level, including 2.1: Intensive IOP and 2.5: PHP, decreased between CY 2017 and CY 2018 in the demonstration population.
-ASAM levels 0.5, 1, 3 and 4 all increased between CY 2017 and CY 2018 in the demonstration population.
-The number of beneficiaries receiving withdrawal management also increased.
-Refer to Exhibits V.3.6 through V.3.11 on page V-55 for details.
+The second ASAM level, including 2.1: Intensive IOP and 2.5: PHP, decreased between CY 2017 and CY 2018, while the demonstration population increased overall.
+ASAM levels 0.5, 1, 3 and 4 all increased between CY 2017 and CY 2018, although at slower rates than the demonstration population.
+The number of beneficiaries receiving withdrawal management also increased, and at a higher rate of growth than the demonstration population.
+Refer to Exhibits V.3.6 through V.3.11 on page V-56, and Appendix G, for details.

 There were 595 pregnant beneficiaries receiving SUD treatment in CY 2018, up from 358 in CY 2017, a 66.5% increase.
 Criminally involved beneficiaries decreased by a small amount in the same period, down from 41 to 38 beneficiaries.
 The upward trend in outpatient treatment, withdrawal management and residential and inpatient services among pregnant beneficiaries in the pre- and post- waiver period was large.
 The dual-eligible, OUD, and MRO populations also increased in the pre- and post- waiver period.
-Refer to Exhibits V.3.12 through V.3.23 on pages V-56 and V-57 for details.
+Refer to Exhibits V.3.12 through V.3.23 on pages V-57 and V-58, and Appendix G, for details.